Terisa Griffin: Independent productions

 In 1998, Griffin released her debut CD entitled Songbird.
-With the exception of "A Song For You" by Donny Hathaway, the album was performed, written and produced by Griffin.
+With the exception of "A Song For You" by Leon Russell, the album was performed, written and produced by Griffin.

 In 2006, under her My Naked Soul Productions label, Griffin released her first full-length EP My Naked Soul which is co-produced by Terry Hunter.

 Griffin released two albums in 2011 showing different facets of her vocal styles.
 Soulzophrenic (Personalities of Soul) contains primarily Contemporary R&B songs, while Soulzophrenic (Dance) delivers more up-tempo grooves and is co-produced by Terry Hunter and Maurice Joshua.

 In 2015, Griffin's album Revival of Soul peaked at #6 on the Billboard Top Heatseekers Albums chart, #14 on the Billboard Top R&B Albums chart and #33 on the Billboard Top R&B/Hip-Hop Albums.
 The album also reached #43 on the Billboard Independent Albums chart and #177 on the Billboard Top 200 chart.
 "Distant Lover" by Marvin Gaye is one of the ten singles included, along with a remake of "Oh Me Oh My (I'm a Fool for You Baby)" to honor Aretha Franklin.

 In 2021, Griffin released her rendition of the Aretha Franklin classic "Angel" on the Platinum Vybe produced compilation entitled The Soul Sessions.
 The song reached #1 on the U.S. Indie Soul Chart Top 30 and #28 on the U.K. Soul Chart Top 30.